In this post I’ll show you how to use Cricut Foil Iron On with the Cricut EasyPress.

-This sort of project is not only great for your kids, but also as gifts for friends and family.
-I’m sure you would even be able to sell something like this!
+Cricut iron on foil is not only great for your kids, but also good for making tees for friends and family.
+You can even sell baby onesies and t shirts like these!

-For this project I’m using Lilac Cricut Foil Iron-On from the Spring Meadow Sampler, and this silver Siser glitter heat transfer vinyl.
+For this project I’m using Lilac Cricut Foil Iron On from the Spring Meadow Sampler.
+I’m also using silver Siser glitter HTV.

 The SVG I’m using says ‘My sister has the best sister, ME!’
-I grabbed this SVG as a freebie from Creative Fabrica.
-It’s no longer available for free, but you can purchase it here for $3.00.
+I grabbed this while it was a free SVG, but you can now purchase it here for $3.00.